 While landscape photographers work with all types of wide angle lenses, ultra-wide zooms tend to be a landscape photographer’s dream.
 For many landscape photographers, the wider the lens, the better.
 So it’s common to find landscape shooters with lenses in the 10-20mm range.

 Architecture photographers also gravitate toward wide angle lenses.
 If you like to photograph architecture, you want to capture broad shots that set the scene.
 With a wide angle lens, you can show an entire building or the interior of a whole room.

 Architecture photographers tend to use a combination of ultra-wide and standard wide angle lenses.
 Here, it’s more a matter of preference.
 Do you like vast, sweeping photos of architecture?
 Or are you more interested in isolating certain aspects of the scene?

 Finally, portrait photographers use wide angle lenses on occasion.
-The wider the lens, the more unusual the perspective- so you can use a wide angle to create a more unique portrait, one that really captivates the viewer.
+The wider the lens, the more unusual the perspective- so you can use a wide angle to create a more unique portrait that captivates the viewer.

-However, portrait photographers tend to avoid the ultra-wide focal lengths, and stick to lenses in the 35-80mm focal length range.
+However, portrait photographers tend to avoid ultra-wide focal lengths and stick to lenses in the 35-80mm focal length range.